omandri123/Hackazard-project/README.md

 1. Lack of Constructive Feedback: After most interviews, candidates are either placed or rejected without knowing why.
 There's no meaningful feedback that helps them learn or grow from the experience.

-2. No Dedicated and Optimized Training Tool: While there are platforms for interview prep, they often lack real-time analysis and detailed, personalized feedback.
+2. No Dedicated and Optimized Training Tool for interview training: While there are platforms for interview prep, but they all lack real-time analysis and detailed, personalized feedback.
+Most of these softwares just judge based on your text response.

 ---